DOTD to begin widening I-10 at City Park Lake this month as expansion project moves into next phase

 The announcement from DOTD says crews will start permanent widening work on I-10 West over City Park Lake on Nov.
 27. Drivers can expect a lane shift on the westbound side of the interstate between the Perkins Road on-ramp and Dalrymple Drive off-ramp, with temporary barriers placed along the outside lane to give crews room to work.

+- Dalrymple Dr. – Full closure between E. Lakeshore Dr. and I-10 eastbound off-ramp from 7 pm to 5 am on Nov.
+27 through Dec.
+8. (No Fridays or Saturdays.)

+- Ebony Ave., north of I-10 – Southbound full closure between Baywood Ave. and I-10 from 7 am to 5 pm on Nov.
+27 through Dec.
+1.

-This phase of construction is anticipated to be completed in late 2025, weather permitting.
+This phase of construction is expected to be complete in late 2025, weather permitting.

-In addition to the above traffic impacts, E. Lakeshore Dr. at I-10 will be closed from Lake Hills Pkwy. to Fiero St. beginning at 7 am on Monday, November 27, 2023, only local traffic permitted.
-This portion of E. Lakeshore Dr. will not be accessible to motorists, pedestrians and bicyclist, as this will be an active construction site.
-This closure is anticipated to remain in place for three years, weather permitting, while the contractors work on the permanent widening of I-10 over City Park Lake.
-North and southbound traffic are advised to use Dalrymple Dr. throughout the duration of this closure.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.